koalagang/crunchyroll-cli/README.md

 * bulk downloading
 * watch history
 * proxy option (should be very easy to do; both streamlink and mpv have proxy flags available)
+* self-updating (i.e. does not require a package manager to receive update)
+* reduce required dependencies (there are certain dependencies which don't necessarily need to be required; for example, I could create a built-in menu rather than making fzf a strict dependency - but I could still keep it as an optional dependency, like dmenu and rofi)

 ## Note on Crunchyroll beta site